elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

   </body>
 </html>
 ```

-The rather elaborate annotation according to Bioschemas profiles `Course/CourseInstance` looks like this.
+The Bioschemas annotation about the course will be inserted in the `script` tag as part of the `head` tag.
+Since we are annotating a course, we use the Bioschemas profiles `Course/CourseInstance`.
+The rather elaborate annotation according to these Bioschemas profiles is shown below.
 Note that it is using the annotation for the associated training material, too.
 This annotation is added via the property `hasPart`.
+We will have a look at the training material annotation later on.

+The JSON-LD object has several property-value pairs.

 ```json
 {